Master's Degree Admission Requirements

 by the Commission on Teacher Credentialing) with students, faculty, and staff, and

-- A writing prompt.
-Please respond to one (1) of the following prompts:
+- A writing prompt, please respond to the following prompt:

 - When you reflect on your current role in the workplace, describe how you are supporting educational equity and how you hope to expand that goal as a future leader.